Rainway partners with Microsoft to power Xbox Game Pass iOS streaming

 Microsoft is working with streaming-tech startup Rainway to bring Xbox Game Pass cloud gaming to iOS.
 Rainway enables low-latency streaming through browsers like Safari, Chrome, and Edge.
 This deal is important because Apple is still preventing competitors from launching game-streaming platforms on the App Store.

 But Apple does not (yet) moderate the internet.
 And this means that Microsoft can enable gamers to access xCloud through Safari.
-This will provide gamers with access to Game Pass on the go.
+This will provide access to Game Pass on the go.
 And it should help Microsoft reach even more people with its subscription service.

 “Our goal at Xbox is to enable gamers around the world to play the games they want, on the devices they want, with the people they want,” xCloud general manager Kevin LaChapelle said.
 “To provide a consistent cloud gaming experience that spans multiple devices, we’re making games available through browser which provides the necessary performance, compatibility, and speed that meets the needs of gamers.”